 The attendance rate is generated from the aggregate number of actual days in attendance over the number of days possible for the entire year.
-The actual attendance rate is 94.2% for the school year, which is less than the attendance rate on the My School website of 95% for all students across the campus (this figure is based on audits in Term 1 and 2 2017).
-The My School website also lists a Term 3 attendance rate of 93%.
+The actual attendance rate is 94.2% for the school year, which is marginally less than the attendance rate on the My School website of 95% for all students across the campus (this figure is based on audits at the end of Semester 1 2018).
+The My School website also lists a Term 3 attendance rate of 95%.
 The rates of overall attendance at each year level are reported below: